SommerAntje/sommerantje.github.io/contents/en/blog/vuex-what-is-when-use-it.md

 Luckily I realized my mistake before publishing this webapp and I was able to change the import system.
 I wrote a post about how I made this dynamic import <nuxt-link to="blog-using-vue-nuxt-markdown">here</nuxt-link>.

-Since I don't have a comments section on each post, I would love to continue the conversation on [Twitter](https://twitter.com/MarinaAisa).
-All feedback is welcome!
-If you think there is something that it can be improved, write me, you will help me a lot to learn.